swagtop/bevy-flake/docs/macos.md

 cargo zigbuild --target x86_64-apple-darwin
 ```

-## Why not include the SDK in my Git repository?
+## Should I add the SDK to my Git repository?

 The SDK tarball can take up a lot of space, and will increase the time spent
 entering the `build` shell.
-It is also legally dubious if distributing the SDK
+Distributing the SDK itself is also legally
-is allowed or not.
+dubious.

-Regardless, I've found it to be faster when done this way, and users who don't
+Regardless, I've found it to be faster when referenced this way, and makes it
-care about MacOS as a target, need not change or look into anything.
+convenient to opt-in or out of using the MacOS target.